yashadoddabele/mini-amazon/README.md

 # mini-amazon ecommerce website

 ## About
-This was a final group project for my CS316 class on Database Systems.
-It emulates a typical ecommerce website similar to Amazon's shopping application with all features involving carts, orders, user authorization/creation, products, and inventory.
+This web app emulates a typical ecommerce website similar to Amazon's shopping application with all features involving carts, orders, user authorization/creation, products, and inventory.
 The application was tested on synthetic data with 2,000 products, 2,000 orders, and 100 unique users.
 It is a fully functional fullstack application with user interaction on the front-end that connects to tested API endpoints on the backend.
 All relevant website data is stored securely in a custom-designed relational database, which we managed through a Docker container.
 To maintain the security of customer data, we handled transactions/user registration safely by preventing injection attacks and unauthorized access through cache reroutes.

 My responsibilities involved carts/orders transactions.
 All parts of the website (Users, Products, Carts/Orders, Seller Inventory/Orders) are fully functional.